-Comparing the final budget to the actual results, revenue was less than the budget by \$3.0 million.
-This is due to property tax revenue not received within 60 days of year end that is deferred according to governmental accounting standards and state and federal grants fund that were not expended in 2022 and will be carried over to fiscal year 2023.
-Expenditures per the actual results were less than the final budget, which is largely attributable to unspent grants that will be carried over to fiscal year 2023.
+Comparing the final budget to the actual results, revenue was less than the budget by \$0.2 million.
+Expenditures per the actual results were less than the final budget, which is attributable to unspent grants that will be carried over to fiscal year 2024 as well as remaining budgeted funds that resulted from conservative spending to conclude the fiscal year.